trafalgarlaw-srikar/frontend-simple-faq-master/README_template.md

 ### What I learned

+1. Preconnect - used to connect to given domain before resource is actually requested from that origin.
+This can reduce time it takes to load the resource.
 1. Used grid for main body section with media query for desktop and laptop.
 2. I learnt how to use semantic tags like ```<section>``` tag write a simple FAQ page.
 3. We can also use ```<details>``` and ```<summary>``` for showing collapsible FAQ section.